Violin Lessons for Teenagers

 At other times, on the other end of the spectrum, it means firmly declaring, “I DON’T WANT TO DO THIS ANYMORE!!!!”

-Over the years, I have learnt that teenage students are often far more thoughtful, capable, and self-aware than adults give them credit for.
+Over the years, I have learnt that teenage students are often far more thoughtful, resilient, and self-aware than they are given credit for.
+When given the respectful space they need, I have found that teenagers truly thrive.

 All hope is not lost yet.